Home > Blog >

 • 66% stopped buying due to value misalignment: Missteps in brand positioning can result in permanent losses.

 Exceptional customer service is a strategic differentiator.
 Timely support and proactive issue resolution can make or break loyalty.
+Businesses that streamline their ecommerce returns process and resolve delivery issues quickly are significantly more likely to retain customers after a negative experience.

 Key Features